straup/parallel-flickr/README.md

 parallel-flickr
 ==

-parallel-flickr is **not** a replacement for Flickr.
+parallel-flickr is a tool for backing up your Flickr photos and generating a database backed website that honours the viewing permissions you've chosen on Flickr. parallel-flickr is **not** a replacement for Flickr.

-**THIS PROBABLY HAS BUGS (OR AT LEAST STUPID MISTAKES) BUT GENERALLY SEEMS TO WORK** It also needs to be documented.
+parallel-flickr is still a work in progress.
+It ain't pretty or classy yet but it works.
+It still needs to be documented properly.

 To do:
 --